 One of the most exciting restaurants in Buenos Aires.
 From end to end, a fleet of movie-star-handsome waiters in white jackets glide, delivering dishes that are as notable for their pairings as their presentation.

-Scandinavian Restaurant in Buenos Aires, Argentina
+Modern European Restaurant in Buenos Aires, Argentina

 An instant hit with the fashion set, it still buzzes.
 Whether seated in the minimalist interior beneath soaring ceilings or outdoors along the ivy-covered wall, you can enjoy such Scandinavian dishes as whitefish, smoked salmon, potato pancakes.